PI-R-D-Inc-CA/.github/profile/README.md

 ### LOOKING TO CONTRIBUTE?:

-Contributions to open-source projects may be made, however, no compensation will be provided and most open source software will be licensed with MIT or an equivalently permissive license.
+Contributions to open-source projects may be made, however, no compensation will be provided and most open source software releases from this company will be licensed with MIT or an equivalently permissive license.

 ### FUN FACTS: